-PAY BACK OF DEBTS
+PAYMENT OF DEBTS

 Chapter 13 is a re-payment plan.
 Under this re-payment plan you will pay all of your debts with a single payment to the Chapter 13 Trustee once a month.
-Out of this payment the trustee may make your regular house payment.
-If you have any back payments on your home they would also make this payment for you.
-If there is a vehicle payment involved this will also be made by the trustee.
+Out of this monthly payment the trustee may make your regular house payment.
+Home payments in arrears are caught up through your Chapter 13 payment.
+Vehicle payments will also be paid through the trustee.
 You will pay back a percentage of your unsecured debts.
 This percentage is based on several factors and can range from 1 percent to 100 percent.
 The debts will be paid in order of priority.
 So basically in a Chapter 13 you have one payment a month to the Chapter 13 office.

 Chapter 13 is designed to help you save your home if you are behind on your payments.
-Under Chapter 13 you will have the three to five year period to make up your missed payments through the case.
-The trustee will also make your regular house payment and at the end of the case the trustee will certify that all payments are current.
+Under Chapter 13 you will have three years to make up your missed payments.
+Delinquent car payments may also be made up in a Chapter 13.